AdobeDocs/adobeio-console/plugin-project.md

 > **Note:** With the latest release of Adobe Developer Console, XD Plugins are now created as part of a project.
 XD Plugin Projects are only able to be made using your personal organization.
 This workflow is not available from within an enterprise organization.

-## Create a blank project
+## Create an empty project

-From within your personal organization, select the quick start button to **Create blank project**.
+From within your personal organization, select the quick start button to **Create an empty project**.

 ![](images/personal-org.png)